SumiSastri/dev-blogs/docs/browser-engines/part5-browsers-rendering-engine.md

 ## The critical render path and the call stack

-The critical render path is how browser engine reads HTML, CSS and JavaScript.
+The critical render path is how browser engine reads  HTML (Hyper Text Markup Language), CSS and JavaScript.
 The call stack is the order in which the languages are read - with HTML first, CSS next and the JavaScript.

 That said, the rendering engine parses the language in the most convenient order in the call stack, and therefore JavaScript is often parsed first.